yashjais/React-Tasks/README.md

 ## React Assignments

-In this section, I have listed all the assignments that I have done using React.
+In this section, I have listed all the tasks that I have done using React.

 ## Available Scripts